Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Knn** (optional) Z probe number, default 0.
 The probe must be of a scanning type (see M558).
 * **Sn.n** Height to scan above and below the trigger height, in mm
-* **Ann.n** (optional) Linear coefficient of the output, in counts per mm
+* **Ann.n** (optional) Linear coefficient of the output, in mm per count
-* **Bnn.n** (optional, ignored unless A parameter is also present, default 0.0) Quadratic coefficient of the output, in counts^2 per mm
+* **Bnn.n** (optional, ignored unless A parameter is also present, default 0.0) Quadratic coefficient of the output, in mm^2 per count
+* **Cnn.n** (optional, ignored unless A parameter is also present, default 0.0) Cubic coefficient of the output, in mm^3 per count
 If the A parameter is present then the equation to calculate the actual height of the Z probe is set to this:

 <br>
 <pre class="cblock">
-height = trigger_height + A * (probe_reading - probe_threshold) + B * (probe_reading - probe_threshold)^2
+height = trigger_height + A * (probe_reading - probe_threshold) + B * (probe_reading - probe_threshold)^2 + C * (probe_reading - probe_threshold)^3
 </pre>

 where trigger_height and probe_threshold are as set by G31.

 If the A parameter is not present but the S parameter is present then the probe is raised or lowered to (trigger_height + S_parameter) at the current XY position, then readings are taken as the probe is gradually lowered to (trigger_height - S_parameter).
-The readings are used to compute, store and report new values of A and B and the trigger threshold.
+The readings are used to compute, store and report new values of A, B, C and the trigger threshold.

-If neither the A nor the S parameter is present, the current A and B values are reported.
+If neither the A nor the S parameter is present, the current A, B and C values are reported.

 ##### Order dependency

-Before M558.1 is used the probe must be defined as a scanning Z probe using M558, the probe trigger height must be set using G31, and the Z axis must have been homed.
+Before M558.1 is used the probe must be defined as a scanning Z probe using M558, the probe trigger height must be set using G31, the axes must have been homed, the sensor must be over the bed surface and not too close to the edges of the bed, and the sensor drive current should have been set using M558.2 if necessary.

+## M558.2: Calibrate or set drive level for scanning Z probe

+Supported from RRF 3.5.0-rc.1

+### Parameters

+* **Knn** (optional) Z probe number, default 0.
+The probe must be of a scanning type (see M558).
+* **Snn** Drive level to set, or -1 to determine automatically.
+For LDC1612-based probes, when setting the current this should be in the range 0 to 31.

+This command is used to set the drive current of scanning Z probes that use the LDC1612 chip.
+If the drive current is set too low, the sensor wil not work when it is close to the bed.
+If the drive current is set too high, it will not work when the sensor is distant from the bed.
+Use M122 B# (where # is the CAN address of the board that carries the sensor) to determine whether the sensor is working normally.

+When using this command with S-1 to determine the optimum drive current automatically, the sensor should first be placed at the lower distance limit (closest distance from the metal bed surface) of the intended operating range.

+If M558 is used with no S parameter then the current drive level is reported.

+##### Order dependency

+Before M558.2 is used the probe must be defined as a scanning Z probe using M558.
+After M558.2 is used to change the drive level, M558.1 should be used to recalibrate the probe.

 ## M559: Upload file